rjrodger/gubu/README.md

 ## Usage

 The *Gubu* module has no dependencies.
 A single function named `Gubu` is exported.
-Utility functions are provided as properties of `Gubu` or can be exported separately.
+Shape builders (such as [Required](#required-builder)) and utility functions are provided as properties of `Gubu` or can be exported separately.

 ### TypeScript